Concentrations

 Health Behavior

 The Health Behavior concentration will address the behavioral, social, and cultural factors related to individual and population health and health disparities.
-The concentration's core competencies include:
+The objective of this concentration is to graduate students who will be able to:

 Concentration lead: Dr. Suzi Hong